platformsh/platformsh-docs/src/gettingstarted/own-code/app-configuration.md

 {%- endcodetabs %}

 The `.platform.appl.yaml` file is extremely flexible, and can contain many lines with very fine-grained control over your application.
-At the very least, Platform.sh requires four principle attributes in this file to control your builds:
+At the very least, Platform.sh requires three principle attributes in this file to control your builds:

 * `name`: The [name of your application](/configuration/app/name.md) container does not have to be the same as your project name, and in most single application cases you can simply name it `app`.
 You should notice in the next step, when you configure how requests are handled in `.platform/routes.yaml` that `name` is reused there, and it is important that they are the same.